 Natives in the Garden

 The native shrubs and trees in this area were planted in the 1930s by the Goodell sisters.
 Their design included Pennsylvania’s state tree, the Hemlock, and state flower, Mt.
 Laurel.
-Original Mt.
-Laurel shrubs line the western edge of this area and a dwarf variety, “Little Linda” has been added.
-Around the cabin you will find other native trees: Sugar Maple, American Hornbeam, and Redbud.
+Wildflowers include Bloodroot, White Trillium, Wild Ginger, Virginia Bluebells, and other spring ephemerals.
+Around the cabin you will also find other native trees: Sugar Maple, American Hornbeam, and Redbud.

-Allegheny Chinkapin, a native nut tree, provided the sisters with nuts for roasting.
+Allegheny Chinquapin, a native nut tree, provided the sisters with nuts for roasting.

 This garden is sponsored by Charlie McDaniel and Catherine (McDaniel) Smith.